ramya23000505/Exno.4-Prompt-Engg/README.md

+# Result:
-# Result: Thus the Prompts were exected succcessfully .
+Thus, the Prompts were exected succcessfully .